-Every child deserves a warm welcome and basic necessities, yet New York City public schools are completely overwhelmed and unprepared to assist the over 100,00 students in temporary housing.
+Every child deserves a warm welcome and necessities, yet New York City public schools are entirely overwhelmed and unprepared to assist the over 100,00 students in temporary housing.
 This number has only grown with the arrival of over 5,500 migrant students and their families.
-Victoria's objective is to use her nonprofit, Forming Futures, which creates kits with hygiene and school supplies for low-income families, to help New Yorkers in temporary housing, especially migrants.
+My objective is to use my nonprofit, Forming Futures, which creates kits with hygiene and school supplies for low-income families, to help New Yorkers in temporary housing, especially migrants.
 In the winter months, these families need our assistance more than ever.
 So far, Forming Futures has distributed over 2,500 kits and nearly 50,000 products, including clothing, through schools, shelters, and religious institutions.
-With the Be More grant, Forming Futures will be able to distribute an additional 340 kits containing school supplies, hygiene necessities, and winter basics like a hat, scarf, and gloves which are especially needed by migrant families.
+With the Be More grant, Forming Futures will be able to distribute an additional 340 kits containing school supplies, hygiene necessities, and winter basics like a hat, scarf, and gloves which migrant families especially need.
 Join us at https://formingfutures.org/ in our mission to help families form a brighter future.

-Veterans Tech Support was founded in 2022 by 15-year-old Abigail Johnson.
+Veterans Tech Support (www.veteranstechsupport.com) was founded in 2022 by 15-year-old Abigail Johnson.
 VTS provides computer education and the supplies needed for it to veterans organizations.
-Abigail is increasing the quality of life for the veterans she serves by increasing critical skills.
-Abigail is a student at Davenport North High School and Eastern Iowa Community College where she is concurrently enrolled in pursuing her high school diploma and associate of arts at the same time.
+Abigail is increasing the quality of life for the veterans she serves by improving critical skills.
+Abigail is a student at Davenport North High School and Eastern Iowa Community College, where she is simultaneously enrolled in pursuing her high school diploma and associate of arts.
 She is a varsity cheerleader, on the tennis team, student council, in the anime club, science bowl, yearbook, junior optimists international, cultural diversity club, and on the youth leadership team.
-She is a member of the National Society of High School Scholars and the National Society of Leadership and Success.
-Outside of school, she is the First Vice President of Iowa's Children of the American Revolution and the President of her society, a Grand Officer for Iowa in the International Order of Rainbow for Girls, actively involved in her American Legion where she is a member and loves to read, write, draw and sing.
-After High School, she hopes to pursue a medical degree and bring her technology skills to the field of cardiovascular surgery.
-To learn more, visit www.veteranstechsupport.com
+Outside of school, she is the First Vice President of Iowa's Children of the American Revolution and the President of her society, a Grand Officer for Iowa in the International Order of Rainbow for Girls, and actively involved in her American Legion, where she is a member and loves to read, write, draw and sing.
+After High School, she hopes to pursue a medical degree and bring her technology skills to cardiovascular surgery.

 Sixteen-year-old Aditya Krishnan is from Lake Nona in Orlando, Florida.
 His love for Math and Algebra stemmed from his favorite math teacher Mr. Chris Hall.
 He thought of, designed, and created his app Algebraic! after spending his sophomore year summer assisting with an Advanced Math camp.
 At the end of the camp, Aditya wanted to do more for the children he taught Algebra.
 He always wanted to help his community in many ways.
 Whether volunteering at Ronald MacDonald or handing out school supplies to less advantaged kids, Aditya believes in constantly giving back to the community.
 He tutored in English, Geography, Math, Geometry, and Algebra.
 Aditya created Algebraic! because he realized that several kids wanted to practice beyond their summer camp hours.
 Aditya believes that no child should be left behind in this difficult post-COVID era, wherein students struggle to understand Algebra which is essential for exams like the SAT and PSAT.
 With his grant from the Be More Fund, Aditya hopes to improve on personalized training.

 Keisha Wallace is the Founder and CEO of Acewall Scholars LLC, an educational support agency holistically designed to meet the unique needs of each child.
-With degrees in Industrial Systems Engineering from the University of Alabama in Huntsville and Applied Mathematics from Oakwood University, Keisha uses her experiences, knowledge, and spirit of curiosity to provide an engaging and inspiring approach to education.
+With degrees in Industrial Systems Engineering from the University of Alabama in Huntsville and Applied Mathematics from Oakwood University, Keisha uses her experiences, knowledge, and curiosity to provide an engaging and inspiring approach to education.
 With a combined 15 years of experience in K-12 and collegiate education, Keisha works to bridge educational gaps and provide a deeper understanding to all her students and mentees by enriching their minds, body, and spirit.
-An avid public speaker, coach, and educator, Keisha works tirelessly to change the world for the better by inspiring one child at a time to reach for the seemingly impossible knowing that they can make anything a reality.
-To learn more, visit https://www.acewallscholars.org/
+An avid public speaker, coach, and educator, Keisha works tirelessly to change the world for the better by inspiring one child at a time to reach for the seemingly impossible, knowing that they can make anything a reality